MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/get-started/ax-2012-features-not-implemented-but-not-deprecated.md

 <td>Not implemented</td></tr>
 </td>
 <td>Procurement site</td>
 <td>In previous versions, Employee self service procurement site let you enter requisitions for employees, view the status of an order (created, received, or receipt confirmed), and request onboarding of a new vendor.
-In the current version, procurement catalog capabilities are reduced and are used only to limit the products that can be ordered for an organization on a requisition.
-Additionally, the ability to approve a vendor invoice and a similar "self service" interface for confirming receipts in relation to the requisitions and derived purchase orders aren't currently available.</td>
+Different Procurement catalogs could be configured to show on the site depending on policy.
+Furthermore procurement catalogs could be designed by adding new nodes.
+In the current version, procurement catalog capabilities are reduced and are used only to limit the products that can be ordered for an organization.
+The structure is always based on the Procurement categories hieararchy.
+Additionally on the procurement site the employee could approve a vendor invoice and confirm receipts in relation to the requisitions and derived purchase orders.</td>
 <td>Not implemented</td>
 </tbody>
 </table>